askanium/iulian4ik.github.io/_posts/2016-09-26-why-to-learn-programming-part-1.md

 image: /assets/images/2016/09/why-to-learn-programming-google-ngram-chart.png

-meta_description: "Second article on analyzing pros and cons of why you would learn programming, what you need to learn programming and what opportunities does learning to code provide you."
+meta_description: "First article on analyzing pros and cons of why you would learn programming, what you need to learn programming and what opportunities does learning to code provide you."

-summary: "Second article on analyzing pros and cons of why you would learn programming, what you need to learn programming and what opportunities does learning to code provide you."
+summary: "First article on analyzing pros and cons of why you would learn programming, what you need to learn programming and what opportunities does learning to code provide you."

 permalink: /why-to-learn-programming-part-1/